-Grief is a reaction to a significant loss, which often triggers unhappy and painful emotions.
+Grief often triggers unhappy and painful emotions.
 Grieving is a personal process and it differs among families, religions, and cultures.
 Some individuals may express their sorrow openly, while others may choose to do so in private.

-• there is a sudden or unexpected death
+• there is a sudden or unexpected death due to suicide

-• the death of an absent or estranged parent or sibling
+• the death of an absent or estranged parent, sibling or other family member

 we are here to listen, to help you process your feelings, and to provide you with strategies to deal with your grief and unresolved feelings.
 Our services are available to all individuals regardless of your gender, race, ethnicity, sexual orientation or religious beliefs.